Saman2C/snake_game_reinforcement_learning/README.md

-In this project, we train the snake by updating the Q values based on the rewards and actions that are defined.
-There are 2 stages for danger, 4 for moving directions, and 8 for food directions. and we have a total of 256 statuses for states and this is the minimal number of states.
-After training for a while our snake presents a better performance.
+In this project, we train a snake AI using Q-learning by updating Q-values based on predefined rewards and actions.
+The environment is modeled with two danger stages, four possible movement directions, and eight food directions, resulting in a total of 256 states—the minimal number of states required for this setup.
+After sufficient training, the snake demonstrates improved performance and decision-making capabilities.